maxplanck-ie/ATACofthesnake/docs/content/usage.rst

       time: 'time'
       time_type: 'continuous'

 Note that here you cannot specify a design, and all covariates in the samplesheet will be included in the analysis by default.
 Additionally, note that testing differential time trajectories across other covariates (i.e. time - covariate interaction term) is not yet implemented.
 Running the above comparison will run a Gaussian process regression per peak, and test whether the result is substantially different from a flat kernel by taking the marginal likelihood ratio between them.
-Since this cannot be directly tested with a 'regular' chi-squared test, a permutation-based approach is used to calculate a p-value, that is afterwards correct with a Benjamini-Hochberg correction for multiple testing.
+Since this cannot be directly tested with a 'regular' chi-squared test, a permutation-based approach is used to calculate a p-value, that is afterwards corrected with a Benjamini-Hochberg correction for multiple testing.
 The output is written to the `gp` folder, with the main results being written to a table with the likelihood ratio, p-value and FDR for each peak.
 Additionally, an array with predicted standardized accessibility scores (y_pred) and one with the actual standardized values (y_std) are included in the table.
 A similar table, but now only with significant peaks (by default FDR < 0.05) also exists, with the addition that here the peaks are clustered (k-means setup, similar to the one performed in the LRT comparison type).
 A visualization of these clusters, and their individual peak trajectories (standardized) is included in the folder too.